coreboot/seabios/docs/Runtime_config.md

 SeaBIOS will show the image during the wait for the boot menu (if the boot menu has been disabled, users will not see the image).
-The image should probably have "Press F12 for boot menu" embedded in it so users know they can enter the normal SeaBIOS boot menu.
+The image should probably have "Press ESC for boot menu" embedded in it so users know they can enter the normal SeaBIOS boot menu.
 By default, the boot menu prompt (and thus graphical image) is shown for 2.5 seconds.
 This can be customized via a [configuration